-The physical demand described here are representative of those that must be met to be an employee and successfully perform the essential functions of this job.
-Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
+The physical demands described here are those that must be met by an employee to successfully perform this job.
+Reasonable accommodations may be made to enable qualified individuals with disabilities to perform the essential physical functions.

-While performing the duties of this job, the employee is regularly required to talk or hear.
-The employee occasionally is required to sit; use hands to handle; and reach with hands and arms.
-The employee is frequently required to stand and walk.
+While performing the duties of this job, the employee is regularly required to talk and hear.
+The employee frequently is required to sit; use hands to handle; and reach with hands and arms.
+The employee is occasionally required to stand and walk.
 The employee must occasionally lift and/or move up to 25 pounds.
 Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perception, and ability to adjust focus.